Starsakary/JustLend-doc/developers/justlend-protocol-contracts/comptroller.md

 ### Market Metadata

-The Comptroller contract has an array called getAllMarkets that contains the addresses of each cToken contract.
+The Comptroller contract has an array called getAllMarkets that contains the addresses of each jToken contract.
 Each address in the getAllMarkets array can be used to fetch a metadata struct in the Comptroller’s markets constant.
 See the [Comptroller Storage contract](https://github.com/compound-finance/compound-protocol/blob/master/contracts/ComptrollerStorage.sol) for the Market struct definition.

 **Comptroller**